edocintelligence/eDoc-Easy-Tables/readme.txt

 == Screenshots ==

-1. The Yoast SEO plugin general meta box.
-You'll see this on edit post pages, for posts, pages and custom post types.
-2. Some of the sites using this Yoast SEO plugin.
-3. The Yoast SEO settings for a taxonomy.
+1. Beautiful tables are easy.
+2. Create table columns with flexible types and names easy.
+3. Admin a table to start filling in the rows.
+4. Setup .
-4. The fully configurable XML sitemap for Yoast SEO.
+5. The fully configurable XML sitemap for Yoast SEO.

 == Changelog ==